 How about a few new scenarios?
 I got dinged recently for retreating before two targets at less than 4 yards from me.
 Tueller would have been proud as I shot them on the move backwards!
 The RO said I was supposed to have shot them kneeling!
 Not in accordance with the challenge to have the shooter solve the problem is it?

 I am hoping to stir up some thought on this.
 Undoubtedly it will become a beauty contest.

-IDPA Wed.,Afternoon 10-18-17 - Do NOT handle any firearms in the parking lot!!!!!
-If you are carrying a concealed loaded firearm…Please let us know as soon as you sign in with us on the ...
+IDPA This Wed.,Afternoon 11-01-17 - This will be our last Wednesday Afternoon for 2017!!!
+Do NOT handle any firearms in the parking lot!!!!!
+If you are carrying a concealed loaded firearm…Ple...